 Aside from unwrapping your presents and watching your loved ones rip theirs apart with delight, the next best thing to Christmas gifts is Christmas dinner.
-Because your whole family is coming into town, you already know you want to impress them with an impressive spread, but you've probably already exhausted the recipes in all of your cookbooks and just don't have the time to search Pinterest for Christmas dinner ideas.
+You want to impress your family with an impressive spread, but you've probably already exhausted the recipes in all of your cookbooks and just don't have the time to search Pinterest for Christmas dinner ideas.
 We get it: You need easy and delicious meals that you can whip up fast so you can spend more time with your family than in the kitchen.

 To help you streamline your holiday menu, we've gathered 50 of our favorite Christmas dinner recipes that we think will be a hit this holiday season.
-There are casseroles that make it easy to make a crowd-sized side quickly, hearty main course stunners that go way beyond your traditional turkey or ham, and indulgent ways to enjoy vegetables.
+There are casseroles that make it easy to make a large side dish quickly, hearty main course stunners that go way beyond your traditional turkey or ham, and indulgent ways to enjoy vegetables.
 And yes, they're all so easy, they'll practically cook themselves into a scrumptious spread.
-Try these easy Christmas dinner recipes for a merry holiday!
+Try these easy recipes for a merry holiday!

 Tastiest Sunday Roast Chicken